Purity of branch and critical locus: Introduction

 and dually let $\Cc_{X/Y} =$ $ \Coker(d\pi: T_{X/S}\to T_{X/S\to Y/S})$ be the critical module of $\pi$, where $d\pi$ is the tangent morphism of $\pi$.
 The {\it critical locus} \/of $\pi$ is the support $C_\pi$ of $\Cc_{X/Y}$, and the {\it branch locus} $B_\pi$ is the set of points $x$ where the stalk $\Omega_{X/Y,x}$ is not free; we abuse the terminology since $B_\pi$ is the set of ramification points as defined in \cite{EGA4:4} only when $\Omega_{X/Y}$ is torsion and hence $B_\pi = \supp \Omega_{X/Y}$.
 These two subsets of $X$, satisfying $C_\pi\subset B_\pi$, exert much control on the morphism $\pi$.
 If $B_\pi = \emptyset$, then $\pi$ is smooth (as defined in \cite[Def.
 17.3.1]{EGA4:4}) if it is flat and generically smooth, and if moreover $\pi$ is finite and $Y$ is normal, then $\pi$ is \'etale \cite[Sec.
 4]{auslander-buchsbaum}; see \cite{kallstrom:zl} for a discussion of the relation between the branch locus and the non-smoothness locus.
 If $C_\pi = \emptyset$, and $\pi$ is either flat or $Y/S$ is smooth, then tangent vector fields on $Y$ lift (locally) to tangent vector fields on $X$, so according to Zariski's lemma ($\Char X=0$) the morphism $\pi$ is locally analytically trivial.
 It is therefore a natural problem to find upper bounds on the codimensions of $B_\pi$ and $C_\pi$, so that $B_\pi = \emptyset$ or $C_\pi = \emptyset$ can be controlled in low codimensions.
 The best situation is when $\codim_X C_\pi \leq 1$ and $\codim_X B_\pi \leq 1$ (when nonempty), and we say that $C_\pi$ and $B_\pi$ are {\it pure} \/(of codimension $1$), respectively.
 Let $F_i(M)$ denote the ith Fitting ideal of a module and the relative dimension $d_{X/Y}$ be defined as the Krull dimension of the generic fibre of $\pi$.
 If $X/S$ and $Y/S$ are smooth there is a duality relation \Prop{\ref{dual-crit}}, so in particular $C_\pi=B_\pi$ in this case.
 A simple notable fact is that $\codim_X C_\pi\leq 1$ if the image of the tangent morphism $ \Imo (d\pi)$ satisfies Serre's condition $(S_2)$, and that this holds in particular when $X$ satisfies $(S_2)$ and $\pi$ is generically separably algebraic; hence by \thetag{$*$} $\codim_X B_\pi \leq 1$ when $X/S$ and $Y/S$ are smooth.
 In general we shall see that $C_\pi$ is pure ``more often'' than $B_\pi$ \Th{\ref{purity of critical}}.
-Our method of establishing purity results for $C_\pi$ and $B_\pi$ is by assuming a good behaviour of the modules $\Omega_{X/S}$ and $\Omega_{Y/S}$.
-Say that $\pi$ is a {\it differentially complete intersection morphisms} (d.c.i.) at a point $x$ if the projective dimension $\pdo \Omega_{X/Y,x}\leq 1$.
-This is inspired by a result due to Ferrand and Vasconcelos \cite{ferrand:suite,vasconcelos:normality} that in the case of generically smooth domains over a field, which, when extended to a relative situation, states that locally complete intersection morphisms $X/Y$ that are smooth at all the associated points in $X$ are $d.c.i.$, and that the converse holds if $\pdo_{\Oc_{Y,\pi(x)}} \Oc_{X,x}<\infty $ for each point $x\in X$; we include a complete proof \Th{\ref{ferrand-vasconcelos}}.
-In \Section{\ref{diffcompletesection}} we work out some basic results for d.c.i. morphisms, demonstrating that not only is the class of d.c.i. morphisms larger, for singular $Y$, than the class of locally complete intersection morphisms, but it is also in some respects easier to work with.
-This is exemplified by a more general base-change theorem \Th{\ref{base-change:dci}} for locally complete intersection morphisms than in \cite[5.11]{avramov:lci}, using a simpler argument.
-Recalling that base-changes $X_1/Y_1$ are smooth when $X/Y$ is smooth, it is interesting to see that $X_1/Y_1$ is d.c.i. when $X/Y$ is d.c.i. and smooth at all points are are images of associated points in $X_1$; this also often implies that $X_1/Y_1$ is a locally complete intersection.